tsjondin/module-js/README.md

  - Chrome 5+

-The limited support is due to the following; You should not be using this in a production environment, optimize, minimize and package the complete dependency tree before going live.
+The limited support is due to the following; You should not be using this in a production environment - optimize, minimize and package the complete dependency tree before going live.
 The assertion that no developer will ever be using any older browsers during their product development.